Helping women and non-binary people create sustainable careers as audio engineers and music producers in Aotearoa New Zealand.

 Studio Skills Workshop

-The Production Weekend is designed to provide participants with opportunities to collaborate and record music at a professional level.
+Is designed to provide participants with opportunities to collaborate and record music at a professional level.
+The goal of the workshop is to help participants, most notably the producers, gain confidence in collaborating and producing high-quality music.

 Production Weekend